editorconfig/editorconfig-core-lua/README.md

 EditorConfig makes it easy to maintain the correct coding style when switching between different text editors and between different projects.
 The EditorConfig project maintains a file format and plugins for various text editors which allow this file format to be read and used by those editors.
 For information on the file format and supported text editors, see the [EditorConfig website](http://editorconfig.org>).

-Note: The EditorConfig Lua Core library is not (yet?) officially supported by the EditorConfig project.

 ## Installation

 Build/install using LuaRocks (recommended):